kumarkartik9582-cpu/THE-NCA-HUB/blog/article/article-a3-administrative-law-nca.md

 - Note the decision-maker and type of decision

 **2. STANDARD OF REVIEW**
-- Apply Vavilov presumption (reasonableness)
+- Apply Vavilov presumption (reasonableness is the default)
-- Check for correctness exceptions
+- Check for the four correctness exceptions
 - State the applicable standard

 **3. APPLICABLE STANDARD ANALYSIS**
 - If **REASONABLENESS**:
   - Internal logic assessment
-  - Justification assessment
+  - Justification assessment (engagement with facts, law, and parties' arguments)
   - Conclusion on reasonableness
 - If **CORRECTNESS**:
   - State the correct legal test